 Average Weather in Santa Marta Colombia

-In Santa Marta, the temperature typically varies from 76°F to 89°F over the course of the year, and is rarely below 73°F or above 93°F.
+In Santa Marta, the wet season is hot and overcast, the dry season is warm and partly cloudy, and it is oppressive and windy year round.
+Over the course of the year, the temperature typically varies from 76°F to 89°F and is rarely below 73°F or above 93°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.